OLC-LOC-Bioinformatics/Validator_Helper/README.md

 # Now put those columns into a list that will get passed to a Validator object.
 column_list = [column_one, column_two]

+# Have a lot of columns in your CSV and don't want to manually create objects for all of them?
+# Use the validate.find_all_columns to make a list.

+# Exclude the identifying_column and any other you don't want with a columns_to_exclude list.
+# Set acceptable_range for numeric columns - setting to 0.1 will allow acceptable ranges of +/- 10 percent of the column average.
+column_list = validate.find_all_columns(csv_file='/path/to/reference.csv', columns_to_exclude=['Name'], range_fraction=0.1)

 # To actually validate the data, create a Validator object.
 Put whatever column is the unique
 # identifier (in this case, Name) as identifying_column